mbcse/wingFi/wingFi-extension/README.md

    - Flight Number (e.g., EK524 for Emirates)
    - Passenger details
 3. Click "Generate New Booking"
-4. Click the WingFi extension icon
+4. Click the AeroFi extension icon
 5. The extension should auto-fill the PNR and flight number!

 ## Usage